Website Governance Guide

-This policy will be administered by the Web Governance Board (the “Board”), which is composed of the Chief Financial and Strategy Officer (Brendan Mallee), the Executive Director of Communications (Vacant), and the Chief of Staff (Michael Patullo).
+This policy will be administered by the Web Governance Board (the “Board”), which is composed of the Associate Dean for Finance, Strategy, and Operations (Brendan Mallee), the Associate Dean for Planning, Communications, and Faculty Affairs (Michael Patullo).

 The Board is responsible for setting the overall strategic direction and administering the relevant policies governing the Law School’s website.
 Specific responsibilities include:

 - Establishing appropriate policies, processes, and procedures to govern current and future website standards

 - Evaluating the effectiveness of the website and its content, standards, and technological underpinnings

 - Approving changes to critical site-wide elements, including taxonomy, navigation, branding, styling, available templates, etc.

 - Ensuring compliance with all relevant legal and regulatory standards, including accessibility, security, protection of intellectual property, etc.

 Decisions appropriate to the jurisdiction of the Web Governance Board will be reached by consensus.
 If the group cannot reach consensus, options will be presented to the dean with a recommendation for resolution.